RGUnity/rgu-launcher/README.md

 # Redguard Unity Launcher
 A Godot-based launcher to read and write data from a text file using Godot's native ConfigFile class.

+## Project Status
+Currently not integrated with RGUnity, therefore more of a proof-of-concept.

+## Technical info
 The config file is stored at `/APPDATA/LOCALLOW/RGUnity/RedguardUnity/Config.cfg`

 Uses Godot version 3.5.beta1